b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Russell-M-Nelson.md

 &nbsp;

 ## What has he done?
 What good has Russell Nelson done for the world?
 I don't want that rhetorical question to imply that he has done nothing good, but I see value in enumerating, or at least describing what positive changes have come from this one man.
-"He was a prophet" is an answer, but don't forget that each president of the church has 14 contemporaries who are each *also* sustained as prophets.
+"He was a prophet" is an answer, but don't forget that each president of the church has 14 contemporaries (apostles, first presidency members) who are each *also* sustained as prophets.
 What makes Nelson special?

 From the perspective of one outside the LDS church, what accomplishment or contribution from Nelson would you point to as an example of his prophetic authority?